-1.2 Monitoring and reporting sources, uses and positioning of liquidity existing supervisory liquidity requirements and monitoring tools which have been established consistent with Basel standards.
+1.2 Monitoring and reporting sources, uses and positioning of liquidity

+The firm should have the capability to monitor and report sources and positioning of liquidity at its material operating entities.
+Such capabilities should generally be developed in line with existing supervisory liquidity requirements and monitoring tools which have been established consistent with Basel standards.
 For example, Principle 6 of the Basel Principles establishes that banks should actively monitor and control liquidity risk exposures and funding needs within and across legal entities, business lines and currencies, taking into account legal, regulatory and operational limitations to the transferability of liquidity.
 In addition, the monitoring tools in the Basel III LCR are designed for the on-going monitoring of the liquidity risk exposures of banks, and the Basel Committee Principles for effective risk data aggregation and risk reporting establish a set of principles to strengthen banks' risk data aggregation capabilities and internal risk reporting practices.
 Also, since the financial crisis, many supervisory authorities have required firms to develop the capability to report granular liquidity information, including on a daily basis in a stress situation.